Wealthometer/Blog-Website/README.md

 # Blog Website
- Wih MongoDB, Express and Node.js
+Wih MongoDB, Express and Node.js run file with this command: "npm run dev" in your terminal